 Techo-Bloc’s pavers are also backed by a lifetime transferable warranty, so they are protected for as long as you own the home, and the next owner will be protected too, adding to your home’s property value if you ever decide to sell.

 Because a patio is typically built at grade or close to it, you can take advantage of existing privacy features like fences and hedges, without having to build them taller as you do with a deck.
-Enjoy a quiet space to relax outdoors or to entertain friends without keeping an eye out for the nosy neighbours.
+Enjoy a quiet space to relax outdoors or to entertain friends without keeping an eye out for the nosy neighbors.

 Which Should You Choose?